iiscleap/DIHARD-2019-baseline/README.md

 | :-------------:         |:-------------:| :-----:     |
 | development dataset     | 20.03         |20.71        |

-Filewise DER results is in the filewise_DER.txt file
+Filewise DER and Jaccard Error Rate(JER) results is in the filewise_DER_JER.csv file

 ### Note